 This is another strategy that includes developing acceptance.
 Besides that art of acceptance, the clients also learn here to change the behavior that they do like their reaction to a situation.
 This phase includes four primary techniques.
 These are-

 - Finding out the pros and cons of a situation

 - Mastering distraction

 This phase is all about learning how to control emotion.
-It helps the clients to learn new ways to control and direct emotions towards a less negative behavior.
-This is a bit tough, but with the help from the right person, learning becomes effective.
+It helps the clients to learn new ways to control and direct emotions towards less negative behavior.
+This is a bit tough, but with the help of the right person, learning becomes effective.